petergregg/Content/Blog/Articles/Penetration test a dotnet core Web API with OWASP ZAP.md

 # Penetration test a dotnet core Web API with OWASP ZAP

-In this article, you will learn how to penetration test a dotnet core Web API project with OWASP ZAP.
+In this article, you will learn how to penetration test a dotnet Core Web API project with OWASP ZAP.

 ## Prerequisites